Update: As per the Qantas website, LATAM is set to leave the oneworld alliance on October 1, 2020.

-Delta has announced a $1.9 billion investment in South America’s dominant airline, LATAM.
-Coinciding with the announcement, LATAM also said it will be leaving the Oneworld alliance.
-Notably, that means it will no longer be a major partner of American Airlines.
+Back in September, Delta announced a $1.9 billion investment in South America’s dominant airline, LATAM.
+Notably, that means LATAM will no longer be a major partner of American Airlines.

 What Does Delta’s Investment in LATAM Look Like?